ALREstevam/blockchain/notes.md

 So: If someone was trying to re-mine or recreate a block that already exists, they will also need to recreate all blocks before the changed block.

 -----

+# Decentralized Network

+* All blockchain technology is hosted across a decentralized network
+* Each node will run a instance of a API - Each instance will be a node
+* All nodes will work together to host the blockchain

+## Secure?

+If there is one bad player at the network, trying to cheat the system, each node can refer to the other ones to find how the real data should be and how the blockchain should look like.

+## Powerful?

+Yon don't have to trust one single entity with all data.